 The marketing evaluation, on the other hand, focusses on whether the photo meets your business needs.
 It checks the photo is right for the customer and your brand.

 A photo could be technically fine.
-But if the customer ignores or is bored by it, it’s not doing the marketing job it needs to do.
+But if the customer ignores it, or finds it boring, it won’t help you meet your marketing needs.

-There’s 6 key questions when evaluating photos to check they’re doing the right marketing job for you :-
+There’s 6 key questions when evaluating photos to check they meet your marketing needs :-